Program Executive Office, Assembled Chemical Weapons Alternatives: 2020s

 On July 20, 2022, the second munitions campaign at PCAPP was completed with more than 383,000 105mm projectiles destroyed.

 As of September 9, 2022, 50% of the original stockpile of chemical agent at BGCAPP was destroyed.

 On December 1, 2022, Pueblo crews began using improved technology to destroy 4.2-inch mortar rounds in the main plant.

 On January 27, 2023, BGCAPP operators began destroying containerized rocket warheads, previously drained of GB nerve agent in the main plant, using the SDC 2000.

 As of February 24, 2023, 75% of the original stockpile of chemical agent at BGCAPP was destroyed.

 On March 31, 2023, PCAPP completed destruction of more than 20,000 4.2-inch mortar rounds filled with HD mustard agent.

 On April 8, 2023, PCAPP began destroying 4.2-inch mortar rounds filled with HD mustard agent in the main plant.

 On April 12, 2023, the last VX nerve agent rocket motor from BGCAPP was destroyed in the Static Detonation Chamber at the Anniston Army Depot in Alabama.

 On May 24, 2023, PCAPP began destroying overpacked 4.2-inch mortar rounds in the Static Detonation Chamber units.

 On May 25, 2023, PCAPP received the final delivery of mortar rounds from the U.S. Army Pueblo Chemical Depot.

 On May 25, 2023, the final delivery of munitions from PCD to the PCAPP main plant was made.
 On June 16, 2023, the last munition, a 4.2-inch mortar round, was destroyed in this facility.

 On June 20, 2023, the final delivery of munitions from PCS was made to the Pueblo SDC complex.
 On June 22, 2023, the last munition, an overpacked 155mm projectile, was destroyed in this facility, marking the completion of destruction of the chemical weapons stockpile in Colorado.

 On July 3, 2023, the final delivery of munitions from BGAD to the BGCAPP main plant was made.
 On July 7, 2023, the last munition, a GB M55 rocket, was destroyed in this facility, marking the completion of destruction of the chemical weapons stockpile in Kentucky.
 This also marked the completion of the destruction of the declared U.S. stockpile of chemical weapons.

 On August 2, 2023, the last non-contaminated energetics removed from munitions at PCAPP were destroyed in the SDC at the Anniston Army Depot in Alabama.

 On April 3, 2025, the last non-contaminated rocket motor from BGCAPP was destroyed in the SDC at the Anniston Army Depot in Alabama.

 On May 21, 2025, demolition of the SDC at the Anniston Army Depot was completed.

+On September 11, 2025, BGCAPP destroyed the last agent-contaminated secondary waste, a containerized rocket warhead containing residual amounts of VX nerve agent, in the SDC 1200.